Introduction

 Key Cost Factors

-- Electrical Upgrades: Older homes may require electrical panel upgrades to handle the heat pump’s demands.
+- Electrical Upgrades: Older homes may require electrical panel upgrades to support the new heat pump system, adding to the total project cost.

 Tips for Hiring